kdsin23/animation_nodes/README.md

-# AN with BLUEFOX Nodes
+# AN with BlueFox nodes

 Fork from [AnimationNodes](https://github.com/JacquesLucke/animation_nodes) created by Jacques Luke and nodes from AN+EN([3DSinghVFX](https://github.com/3DSinghVFX/animation_nodes/tree/extranodes)).
 This branch adds effector nodes, extra falloff nodes and more.
 | DOWNLOAD